KuaiYu715/Steps-Counts-Analysis/README.md

 # Group members and contracts

+1. When you will reserve a time to meet outside of class each week, for the weeks that are needed.
+* `Every Sunday.`
+2. How you will meet – include here details people need to know.
+* `We meet face to face in fisher library.`
+3. How you will communicate e.g. mail and agreed response time.
+* `Wechat platform.`

-Group manager: Lixin Mu 490570753
+* `Group manager:` Lixin Mu 490570753

-Tracker: Ran Sun 510224273
+* `Tracker:` Ran Sun 510224273

-GitHub expert: Kuai Yu
+* `GitHub expert:` Kuai Yu

-README co-ordinator: Yuxiang Ji 500516414
+* `README co-ordinator:` Yuxiang Ji 500516414

-Group coordinator: Pengyu Liu
+* `Group coordinator:` Pengyu Liu 500679649

-Code adviser: De Shi 510526247
+* `Code adviser:` De Shi 510526247